 Where we end up in life is often too predictable—but sometimes an opportunity comes along that changes our fate, and sometimes it takes starting all over again to get it right.
 The story of the punk is framed by a professor reciting an ancient tale that inspires us to see past the shadows, question all we think we know, and distinguish reality from illusion.

-"Great, gritty coming of age story that shows how the human spirit and determination can overcome life's obstacles." - Dr. Ray McCarthy, Educator and Consultant
+"Great, gritty coming of age story that shows how the human spirit and determination can overcome life's obstacles." - Ray McCarthy, Doctor of Education

 Excerpts from the Book: